 - Commission Regulation (EU) No 579/2014 (OJ L160, p14-20, 29/05/2014) of 28 May 2014 granting derogation from certain provisions of Annex II to Regulation (EC) No 852/2004 of the European Parliament and of the Council as regards the transport of liquid oils and fats by sea

 As Regulation (EC) No. 852/2004 applies to all food businesses, it has been transposed by a number of Government Departments in so far as it relates to their area of responsibility.

-For food businesses supervised by the Health Services Executive (HSE)
+For food businesses registered and supervised by the Health Services Executive (HSE)

 European Communities (Hygiene of Foodstuffs) (S.I.
 No. 369 of 2006)

-Numerous Statutory Instruments (S.I’s) have been made by the Minster for Health and Children in relation to food safety using the power granted in the Health Acts, these include the Food Hygiene Regulations which remain on the Irish Statute Book.
+In addition to the above a number of Statutory Instruments (S.Is) have been made by the Minster for Health in relation to food safety using the power granted in the Health Acts, these include the Food Hygiene Regulations which remain on the Irish Statute Book.

 Food Hygiene Regulations, 1950 (S.I.
 No. 205 of 1950)

 S.I.
 No. 369 of 2006 gives effect to Regulation (EC) No. 852/2004 on the hygiene of foodstuffs.
 It revokes Regulations 26B, 26C, 26D and Part IV of the Regulations of 1950